 Before we get started discussing how amazing essential oils are (because we all know they are!), there is one other fantastic natural pest control option that you can use inside or outside your home, and even in the garden!
 This magic natural ingredient is Diatomaceous Earth!
 If you have never heard of this stuff, you are in for a fantastic treat!
 The word “diatomaceous” comes from the root word “diatom”, which is a single-celled organism.
 Diatomaceous earth is a chalk-like powder that is made up entirely of these diatoms that have fossilized over thousands of years.
 While DE is safe to use on humans, it is harmful to insects because of its mechanical makeup.
 It contains no toxins of any kind.
 On the microscopic level, it is coarse and porous, making it highly absorbent.
 It sticks to insects and wicks valuable moisture away from their exoskeletons, fatally dehydrating them.
 This can take time, anywhere from several hours to several days, depending on the conditions and the kind of bug.
 The great thing about this non-toxic powder is that you can sprinkle it in your garden, around your plants, or even on that line of ants in your kitchen.
 Just be sure you get Food Grade DE (This is my favorite brand) and not pool grade DE!
 The pool grade DE can cause respiratory issues.
 Because this is an ancient clay-like substance, there are a lot of beneficial minerals in DE that are helpful to people, animals, and plants!
 Stay tuned for more on DE in my next post, where we'll be using it to make an herbal flea powder for your furry family members!

-Using essential oils to battle blight, fungus, and bugs in your garden
+Using essential oils to battle blight, fungus, and bugs

 We've talked a lot about the antibacterial, antifungal, and antiseptic properties of many different essential oils, but we always think about these properties when cleaning household surfaces, or using for health purposes.
 Many essential oils can be used in the garden for these same purposes!
 Many of your plant's ailments can be mended by using essential oils instead of their toxic counterparts.
 Tea tree and lavender essential oils are very antibacterial and antifungal and work well to combat fungus and bacteria issues on your plants.
 Add 10 drops tea tree essential oil and 10 drops lavender essential oil to 1 gallon of water, before watering.
 I have also been known to add essential oils to a spray bottle, along with water, and spray just the affected area too!
 My Medicine Woman essential oil blend is not just great during the cold and flu season, it's another blend that is great to also use in the garden.
 It's not only highly antibacterial and antifungal but will also help protect your plants from bugs too!